Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 A common decision that family travelers in Italy find themselves making is whether to visit Cinque Terre or Amalfi Coast (the former is in Northern Italy and the latter is in Southern Italy.
 Both offer romantic coastal views, hiking, delicious food, and an assortment of villages to choose from, and both require a little bit of work to get to.

 Having been to both, I would say that Cinque Terre feels a little more low-key, while Amalfi Coast’s main villages seem more touristy.
-This is a generalization, though; Cinque Terre is also extremely popular, and it’s possible to get off the beaten track in Amalfi Coast (for example, we stayed in the small fishing village of Cetara and visited even smaller Erchie).
+This is a generalization, though; Cinque Terre is also extremely popular, and it’s possible to get off the beaten track in Amalfi Coast.

 You can’t really go wrong with either choice.
 Perhaps decide if you want to combine your trip with the famous cities of the north (then choose Cinque Terre), or Naples and Pompeii in the south (then choose Amalfi Coast).